 Second, click on Share.
 Now you’ll have the options to:

 Depending on how you communicate with your clients or what kind of report you need to send to your boss, one of the options above may meet your needs.
-However, there are other options too - but we’ll cover that in a minute.
+However, there are other options, too - but we’ll cover that in a minute.

 Let us now cover some examples of great GA dashboards you can use to get inspiration.

 This Google Analytics dashboard is all about tracking the fundamentals of your client’s website.
-This includes the type of visitors the website attracts and how do they interact with your client’s website.
+This includes the type of visitors the website attracts and how they interact with your client’s website.

 This dashboard focuses on sessions and bounce rates.
 The Google Analytics data provides great insights, allowing you to optimize PPC campaigns, among other things, and improve your overall website performance.